Hatch End railway station: Services

 Hatch End station is located alongside the West Coast Main Line, but is served only by Lioness line commuter trains running on the parallel Watford DC line.
 Four trains per hour are operated by London Overground to London Euston (southbound) and Watford Junction (northbound).
 This is the standard service, seven days a week.
 The typical journey time to Euston is 38 minutes and to Watford Junction is 11 minutes.

 Connections are available at Harrow & Wealdstone for a West Midlands Trains (London Northwestern Railway) fast service to London Euston or the Southern service to East Croydon, or the Bakerloo line calling at all stations to Elephant & Castle.
 Figures show that many change at Harrow & Wealdstone for the Southern train to alight at West Brompton or Kensington Olympia for the District line for central London.
 Also, those who have changed onto the Southern train have the option for other Southern services and South Western Railway at Clapham Junction.

 In 2007, the station added to its facilities a cafe selling various beverages, snacks and newspapers; this on the northbound platform.
 The ticket office has improved opening hours and is more or less open when every train comes through.
 If not, there are several customer service assistants around if need be.
 There are also two ticket machines in the foyer where one can buy any national rail tickets, as well as travel cards, and oyster tickets.
 Under the new management of London Overground there has been significant improvement such as new signs, more CCTV and electronic departure boards in the foyer, both platforms and the southbound shelter.

 In early 2010, Hatch End Station has had ticket barriers installed, in common with many other London Overground Stations.
 There are two barriers, and another barrier for luggage and wheelchair users.
 There are still two ticket machines, and the ticket office which is now open much more regularly.

-Architectural critic and Poet Laureate Sir John Betjeman was an admirer of Hatch End railway station and described it as "half-way between a bank and a medium-sized country house" – Metroland.
+Architectural critic and Poet Laureate Sir John Betjeman was an admirer of Hatch End railway station, and described it as "half-way between a bank and a medium-sized country house".